 10. "Sailing Home for Christmas"

 Stone added to '90s country's Christmas album canon with this celebration of soldiers who won't be home for the holidays.
+This first number is just the tip of the iceberg.

 A Harlan Howard original first recorded by the Forester Sisters, Stone lent his voice to a gentle, reminiscent country song that's more in the George Jones mold.